KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-20-local-spark-cluster-devcontainer.md

 ```

 ### Environment Configuration

-The `.env` file provides centralized configuration of Spark versions, Python versions, and resource allocation:
+The `.env` file provides centralized configuration of Spark versions, Python versions, and resource allocation, which is automatically used by docker-compose.

 ```properties
 # Spark configuration